Learn how to make a simple tulle skirt with an elastic waistband with this easy sewing tutorial for beginners.

 Desired length of skirt – 23+1=24 inches

-I used a regular marker to trace the lines, so you can see better what I did, but you should use a tailor’s chalk or a fabric pencil.
+I used a regular marker so you can see it better, but you’ll want to use tailor’s chalk or a fabric pencil.

-Lay the lining fabric on the floor and fold it in half, so that selvage edges coincide.
+Lay your lining fabric on the floor and fold it in half, matching up the selvage edges.

 Step 3 – sew the side seams for the lining

-Sew the side seam of the lining – place the fabric wrong sides together, pin and slowly sew it.
+Sew the side seam of the lining – place the fabric wrong sides together, pin, and sew slowly.

 I trim the seam allowance and press with an iron.

-Then, I turn fabric right sides together, press again, and stitch to encase the raw edges within the seam allowance.
-Now there are no visible raw edges to fray.
+Then, I turn the fabric right sides together, press again, and stitch to hide the raw edges.
+Now, no fraying!

-Lay two of the tulle layers on top of each other.
-Make sure edges are aligned and sew the side seams.
-Backstitch to secure the seam at both ends.
+Layer two pieces of tulle on top of each other, align the edges, and sew the side seams, backstitching at both ends.

-In the previous step, you sewed the initial four pieces of tulle to create two very large fabric tubes, each measuring 2 x 118=236 inches in width.
+In the last step, you turned the four tulle pieces into two large fabric tubes, each 236 inches wide.

-Now, you have to align the side seams of those two tulle tubes, right side to wrong side of the fabric, and baste through the two layers.
+Now, align the side seams of both tulle tubes, placing them right side to wrong side.
+Baste through both layers.

-Change the stitch length to the longest possible and run two parallel lines of basting stitches.
-Leave long thread tails at the beginning and end of each row, and do not backstitch!
+Set your stitch length to the longest and sew two parallel lines of basting stitches.
+Leave long thread tails at each end, and don’t backstitch!

 Step 6 – gather the tulle to match the top of the skirt lining

-Continue until the gathers are evenly distributed and match the top of the skirt lining.
-Then, tie the threads in a knot.
+Keep going until the gathers are even and match the top of the skirt lining, then tie the threads in a knot.

 Step 7 – sew the tulle and the lining together

-Place the skirt lining inside the tulle – the satin right side to the tulle wrong side – pin and stitch across the gathering line.
+Place the skirt lining inside the tulle – satin right side to tulle wrong side.
+Pin them together and stitch along the gathering line.

-I placed the lining back seam in the middle of the tulle side seams.
+I aligned the lining’s back seam with the middle of the tulle side seams.

 Finish the waist seam with a serger.

-Cut your elastic band, so it comfortably fits around waist when stretched.
-Add ½ inch for the seam allowance.
-Sew the ends of your elastic together.
+Cut the elastic band to fit comfortably around your waist when stretched, adding ½ inch for seam allowance.
+Sew the ends together.

 Step 9 – sew the elastic to the skirt

-Mark the tulle waistband and the elastic in four equal segments – the center back, the center front and the two points halfway on each side.
+Mark the tulle waistband and elastic into four equal segments: center back, center front, and halfway points on each side.

-Match the pins and sew the elastic to the skirt, the wrong side of the elastic to the right side of the skirt.
+Match the pins and sew the elastic to the skirt, with the elastic’s wrong side facing the skirt’s right side.

 Step 10 – hem the lining

-All we have to do now is to hem the skirt lining – use sharp scissors and trim excess fabric from the bottom, but be careful to not cut through the tulle.
+Now, just hem the skirt lining.
+Use sharp scissors to trim any excess fabric, but be careful not to cut the tulle.

-I finished the edge of the lining with a narrow rolled hem on the serger.
+I finished the lining edge with a narrow rolled hem on my serger.

-The lining layer is a bit shorter than the tulle layers – I like this look better.
+The lining is a bit shorter than the tulle, which I think looks nicer.

-I also made a pleated tulle skirt for my daughter, following the same steps, but a less-full skirt this time.
+I made a pleated tulle skirt for my daughter too, using the same steps but with less fullness.

-The little navy tulle skirt has three tulle layers of 118” soft tulle, all basted and gathered simultaneously, as opposed to two super-wide tulle layers for the pink tulle skirt – see Steps 4 and 5.
+Her navy skirt has three layers of 118” soft tulle, all basted and gathered together, instead of the two super-wide layers used for the pink skirt – see Steps 4 and 5.

 How to care for your tulle skirt

-- You can wash your tulle skirt by hand, or in the washing machine.
-In the latter case, turn the tulle skirt inside out, place it in a laundry bag, and use a mild detergent and a gentle cycle.
-Wash in cold water and dry it in low heat.
+• You can hand wash it or use a washing machine.
+If machine washing, turn it inside out, place it in a laundry bag, and use a mild detergent on a gentle cycle with cold water.
+Dry on low heat.

 I just came across your skirt tutorial, I am going to make a skirt for my daughter.
 I just had a question in regards to finish the waistband before attaching the electric banding and finishing the hem on the lining fabric on a normal sewing machine (not using an overlocker).